antoio/appfahrt/README.md

 Appfahrt lets you check the stationboards from your nearest location.
 All mayor train, bus and tramstations in Switzerland are available and fetched from https://transport.opendata.ch.

-As a registered user you are able to create and order Favorite stations.
+As a registered user you are able to create and sor yourt Favorite stations.

 visit [go.appfahrt.ch](https://go.appfahrt.ch) for the current Version